 - have a written agreement if you have a fixed-term tenancy of more than 3 years

 If you have a tenancy agreement, it should be fair and comply with the law.

-If you don’t know who your landlord is, write to the person or company you pay rent to.
-Your landlord can be fined If they don’t give you this information within 21 days.
+If you do not know who your landlord is, write to the person or company you pay rent to.
+Your landlord can be fined If they do not give you this information within 21 days.

 You must also:

 - take good care of the property, for example turn off the water at the mains if you’re away in cold weather